transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 ## Getting Started

 Ollama is written in the Go programming language.
 This has several benefits, but perhaps most notably, it has made Ollama easy to distribute cross-platform and very easy for its users to install.
-But with python becoming the defacto language of choice for so many cutting edge AI libraries and applications (like Transformer Lab), it means there hasn't been a simple direct way to write programs that integration these applications with Ollama.
+But with python becoming the defacto language of choice for so many cutting edge AI libraries and applications (like Transformer Lab), it means there hasn't been a simple direct way to write programs that integrate these applications with Ollama.
 Fortunately for us, Ollama has released the [Ollama python library](https://github.com/ollama/ollama-python) to help address this!

 Let me walk through our process of building a plugin in Transformer Lab using this python library...